Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models

 Using the majority voting approach, an answer is considered reliable if at least two other LLMs agree with the question-generating LLM's response.
-Figure \ref{fig:majority_agreement_reliability} presents the majority vote and reliability percentages for various LLMs.
-Key observations reveal that majority vote percentages are consistently higher than reliability percentages across all models, indicating strong inter-model agreement but fewer instances where the models' answers align with the reference answer from the question-generating LLM.
+Figure \ref{fig:majority_agreement_reliability} presents the percentages of majority vote and reliability of various LLMs.
+The results indicate that the percentages of majority votes remain high in all models, with Claude achieving the highest at $100\%$, followed by Gemini and GPT-4 at $98\%$, and LLaMA at $92\%$.
+This suggests that in most cases, two or three LLMs consistently selected the same answer among multiple choice options \(\{ A, B, C, D \}\).

-Among the models evaluated, Claude achieves the highest reliability percentage (92$\%$), closely followed by GPT-4 (90$\%$) and Gemini (88$\%$), indicating higher consistency with reference answers.
-In contrast, LLaMA demonstrates the lowest reliability percentage (77$\%$), suggesting reduced alignment with reference answers provided by the question-generating LLM.
-However, majority vote percentages remain high across all models, with Claude reaching 100$\%$, Gemini and GPT-4 achieving 98$\%$, and LLaMA at 92$\%$.
+Reliability analysis reveals notable differences in the frequency with which models align with the reference answer.
+Claude demonstrates the highest reliability percentage ($92\%$), followed closely by GPT-4 ($90\%$) and Gemini ($88\%$), suggesting strong consistency with the LLM response generating the questions.
+In contrast, LLaMA exhibits the lowest reliability percentage ($77\%$), indicating a reduced alignment with reference answers.

-This analysis highlights the utility of majority voting in quantifying inter-model agreement and reliability.
-The gap between majority vote and reliability percentages highlights the challenges of aligning responses with a reference answer, particularly in the absence of ground truth data.
-These findings demonstrate the effectiveness of majority voting as a plausible mechanism for validating answers and assessing model performance when definitive correctness cannot be directly measured.

 To further evaluate the precision and reliability of inter-model agreement, we calculated confidence intervals (CIs) for the consensus rates of each model.
-Confidence intervals provide a statistical range within which the consensus rate is likely to fall, enabling an assessment of variability and robustness.
-Table~\ref{tab:confidence_intervals} summarizes each model's lower and upper bounds of the CIs.
+Confidence intervals provide a statistical range within which the consensus rate is likely to fall, allowing an assessment of variability and robustness.
+Table~\ref{tab:confidence_intervals} summarizes the lower and upper bounds of each model of the CIs.

 Analysis of the confidence intervals reveals distinct patterns in the precision and reliability of the models.
-Claude demonstrates the narrowest CI (0.80--0.93), suggesting high reliability and minimal variability in its consensus rates.
-GPT-4 follows closely with a CI of (0.75--0.90), indicating similarly high reliability but slightly increased variability.
-In contrast, Gemini and LLaMA exhibit broader CIs, spanning (0.60--0.78) and (0.55--0.74), respectively, reflecting more significant variability and reduced precision in their consensus rates.
+Claude demonstrates the narrowest CI ($0.80$–$0.93$), indicating high reliability and minimal variability in its consensus rates.
+GPT-4 closely follows a CI of ($0.75$–$0.90$), suggesting similarly strong reliability but with slightly greater variability.
+In contrast, Gemini and LLaMA exhibit broader confidence intervals ($0.60$–$0.78$) and ($0.55$–$0.74$), respectively, reflecting higher variability and reduced precision in their consensus rates.